openthc/pipe/README.md

 # OpenTHC Pipe

-The pipe is a common interface to multiple cannabis compliance engines.
+The pipe is a common interface to multiple cannabis regulatory compliance engines.

 Simply authenticate to the pipe system, which establishes a connection to the engine.
 Then pull and push data.